knieriem/can/drv/socketcan/README.md

 Currently, reading and writing of CAN and CAN FD messages is supported.

 It is also possible to get a list of CAN interfaces present on a system.
-This is done using the kernel's [Netlink] interface, with help of [github.com/mdlayher/netlink].
+This is done using the kernel's [Netlink] interface, with help of [github.com/mdlayher/netlink] and [github.com/jsimonetti/rtnetlink].

 Interface configuration will be added later in a generic way;
 currently it still must be done using a tool like `ip`,